-Also known as “Mr. Showmanship,” Liberace’s fame spanned the mid 20th century, when many a woman had a “celebrity crush” on this flamboyant entertainer.
+Also known as “Mr. Showmanship”, Liberace’s fame spanned the mid-20th century, when many a woman had a “celebrity crush” on this flamboyant entertainer.

-Liberace unknown to millennials
+Liberace Unknown to Millennials

 Liberace must be slowly but surely dying that third death in which no one speaks of him or remembers him anymore.
-One nurse did not even bother to ask who Liberace was, and instead started talking about Prince, an entertainer that I know next to nothing about, except that my Facebook newsfeed was inundated with posts regarding his recent death.
+One nurse did not even bother to ask who Liberace was, and instead started talking about Prince, an entertainer that I know next to nothing about — except that my Facebook news feed was inundated with posts about his recent death.

-Can there be a Liberace revival?
+Can There Be a Liberace Revival?

-However, there is hope for Liberace’s name and fame to linger on for more years.
-For the movie, Behind the Candelabra (2013), Director Steven Soderbergh made the wise choice to cast Michael Douglas as Liberace, and Matt Damon as Scott Thorson.
+However, there is hope for Liberace’s name and fame to linger on for a few more years.
+For the movie, Behind the Candelabra (2013), director Steven Soderbergh made the wise choice to cast Michael Douglas as Liberace, and Matt Damon as Scott Thorson.

-Now, how did a boy whose childhood was spent bouncing from one foster home to another end up personally involved with a world famous entertainer?
+Now, how did a boy whose childhood was spent bouncing from one foster home to another end up personally involved with a world-famous entertainer?
 It started with Thorson’s knowledge of animal care, and a chance visit backstage where Liberace invited the teenager to care for his blind dogs at home.

-Thorson bedazzled by Liberace’s glittering lifestyle
+Thorson Bedazzled by Liberace’s Glittering Lifestyle

-Thorson was understandably bedazzled by Liberace’s glittering lifestyle, so he fully consented to the twisted sexual/father-son relationship, which included a chin implant with the purpose of looking more like the entertainer.
+Thorson was understandably bedazzled by Liberace’s glittering lifestyle, so he fully consented to the twisted sexual/father-son relationship, which included a chin implant designed to make him look more like the entertainer.

-Thorson sues for palimony
+Thorson Sues for Palimony

-People who come onto you strongly leave just as strongly, so it was inevitable that Liberace would eventually move on to other boys.
+People who come on to you strongly leave just as strongly, so it was inevitable that Liberace would eventually move on to other boys.
 However, after being discarded, Thorson did not go quietly into the good night.
 He sued Liberace for palimony, gave interviews about their relationship, and released his tell-all book, Behind the Candelabra in 1988.

 Associated Press.
 (2014, Jan 23).
 Behind the bars: Liberace’s former lover jailed for up to 20 years after failing drug test while on probation.
 Retrieved from https://www.dailymail.co.uk/news/article-2545059/Liberaces-former-lover-Scott-Thorson-jailed-20-YEARS-failing-drug-test-probation.html

-Soderberg, S. (Director) & Thorsen, S. (Writer).
+Soderbergh, S. (Director) & Thorsen, S. (Writer).
 (2013).
 Behind the Candelabra [Motion Picture].
 USA: HBO.